THE HISTORY OF COMMUNICATION THROUGH THE AGES

 Communication continued to improve in the 20th century.
 In 1901 Marconi sent a radio message across the Atlantic.
 Radio broadcasting began in Britain in 1922 when the BBC was formed.
 By 1933 half the households in Britain had a radio.
 Following the 1972 Sound Broadcasting Act independent radio stations were formed.
 In the 1990s new radio stations included Radio 5 Live (1990) and Classic FM (1991).

-Television was invented in 1926 by John Logie Baird and the BBC began broadcasting in 1936.
-TV was suspended during World War II but it began again in 1946.
+Television was invented in 1925 by John Logie Baird and the BBC began regular, high definition broadcasting in 1936.
+TV was suspended in Britain during World War II but it began again in 1946.
 TV first became common in the 1950s.
 A lot of people bought a TV set to watch the coronation of Elizabeth II and a survey at the end of the that year showed that about one quarter of households had one.
 By 1959 about two thirds of homes had a TV.
 By 1964 the figure had reached 90% and TV had become the main form of entertainment - at the expense of cinema, which declined in popularity.

 Meanwhile in 1960 the first communications satellite, Echo was launched.
 The laser printer was invented by Gary Starkweather in 1969.

-Meanwhile telephones became common in peoples homes in the 1970s.
+Meanwhile in Britain telephones became common in peoples homes in the 1970s.
 In 1969 only 40% of British households had a phone but by 1979 the figure had reached 69%.
+Dr Martin Cooper made the first cell phone call in the USA in 1973.
 The first mobile phone call in Britain was made in 1985.
 The first commercial text was sent in 1992.
 In Britain smartphones were introduced in 1996.

 Communication in The 21st Century